kiieat/MagicMirror/README.md

 ##About
-Yong Keat Lim
+Yong Keat Lim and Thomas Safran
-Thomas Safran
 This personal device will have all the important necisities to start your day or stay up to date with current news and weather.

 ##Code